MLH-Fellowship/Social-BERTerfly/README.md

 - Wait around 15 seconds for the model to load.
 - Visit the application at `http://127.0.0.1:5000/` and enjoy exploring various personality traits for you and your following!

+Note : You would need .env file with auth credentials to use the API.
+We will be working on credentials free scraper.

 ### Start contributing! 📣